ExpressiveLabs/utau-handbook/docs/resampler_args_docs.md

 The last few commands for `temp.bat` only includes the concatenation of `.whd` and `.dat` files, which are the wave file header data and the wave file data block correspondingly.
 The origins of this behavior (why `.whd` and `.dat` files are made) is yet to be investigated.

 ## Multithreaded rendering
  `temp.bat` and `tempn.bat` are created for this mode of rendering.
-This mode of rendering can only be accessed by shareware UTAU by enabling it in `Tools -> Option -> Rendering -> Multiple processes for rendering (use batch files)`
+This mode of rendering can only be accessed in shareware UTAU by enabling it in `Tools -> Option -> Rendering -> Multiple processes for rendering (use batch files)`

 ### tempn.bat
  These are multiple batch files filled with pure resampler calls and for displaying the progress bar in each terminal window instance.
 The amount of batch files that exists depend on how many processes are set for the option mentioned above.
-For some reason, this starts from `temp2.bat` and ends at `temp2+n.bat`, with n being the number of processes set.
+For some reason, this starts from `temp2.bat` and ends at `temp2+n-1.bat`, with n being the number of processes set.

  Here is an example of the general structure of the file generated:
 ```bat